 Peace Corps Master’s International, 2016 Political Science

-Upon her recent return to the United States, there was no question about where in the world she wanted to be.
-Macon, Georgia had been calling her from across the Atlantic.
-She is excited to be working with the Historic Macon Team as the director of engagement in 2017.
+After Peace Corps, there was no question about where in the world she wanted to be.
+Macon, Georgia, had been calling her from across the Atlantic.
+She joined the Historic Macon Team as the director of engagement in 2017.
 In 2019, she became the director of development for Rebuilding Macon, Inc.

 Peace Corps Master’s International, 2010 Sociology